Influvac (Influenza Vaccine)

 These side effects occur relatively frequently and usually don’t require emergency care:

-- Pain and discomfort at injection site
+- Pain and discomfort at the injection site

 - Headache